-NOTE – This refers to individual trick points only.
 Frontside (FS) and Backside (BS) are considered separate tricks.
-Combo scoring will be covered separately.

-Standing Backflip to Feet with a Squirrel Grab
+CASE - Butt Backflip to Butt with a Squirrel Grab (reference point:5.159pt)

 Combos are a great way for an athlete to increase their score and demonstrate a high level of body control and mastery of the slackline during their match.
 When a trick is performed in a combo sequence, the judge will record the trick in the spreadsheet and indicate whether it was part of a combo or not.
 If performed in a combo, the trick will receive a 18-70% bonus (on original full point trick value including any dabs) added to the original value of the trick, known as the "Dynamic Combo Bonus".
 Each trick will receive a bonus percentage that depends on the difficulty of the tricks performed before, after and throughout the combo.
 To receive the highest possible Dynamic Combo Bonus, the athlete must perform combos that contain high point tricks in long combination.

 NO COMBO - [Freefall BS 360 (4.746 pt) + Flat Spin 360 FS (6.256 pt) + Spiral BS (5.955 pt)] = 16.957 pt